monopole/mdrip/README.md

 [fenced code blocks]: https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks
 [block quote]: https://github.github.com/gfm/#block-quotes

-Place commands that the reader should copy/paste/execute in [fenced code blocks].
+Place commands that the reader would want to execute directly (with no edits) in
+[fenced code blocks].

-Code-style text not intended for immediate execution, e.g. alternative commands or example output, should be in a fenced code block indented via a [block quote].
+Code-style text _not intended_ for copy/paste execution, e.g. alternative
+commands with fake arguments, or example code or output, should be in a fenced code block indented via a
+[block quote].
 This makes them invisible to `mdrip`.

 Don't put prompts in your code blocks.
 The following is easy to copy/paste:
 > ```
 > echo hello